gctools-outilsgc/aurora-website/src/docs/en/component/errors-and-validation.md

 The error box provides a summary of validation errors.
 After a user has submitted a form, this box will show applicable errors in particular fields.
 The error box appears at the top of the form.

 Each error listed in the box is a link to that respective input field.
-Error messaages should be concise but descriptive of the error.
+Error messages should be concise but descriptive of the error.
 More information is provided inline.

 ## Inline Errors